Frequently Asked Questions

 Where are the restrooms?

 We recommend using the restrooms in Plain or Sauk City before you start the DTour.
 Remember that the DTour is a drive in the country and facilities along the route are limited.
+There will be porta-potties at the Witwen Food Chain.

 Are dogs allowed?